 Ingredients and Substitutes

 - Garlic - Use fresh garlic or omit it if you don't have any.
+You can turn it into a paste with a mortar and pestle or grate it with a Microplane.

 - Butter - A good quality salted or unsalted butter is perfect for this dish but you can use a good quality extra virgin olive oil for the vegetarian/vegan version.

 - Stock - For the best results, you should use Easy Homemade Chicken Stock.
 However, if you want to make this dish vegetarian/vegan friendly, you can use Basic Homemade Vegetable Stock.
-You can also use a good quality store-bought stock or stock cubes.
+You can also use good quality store-bought stock or stock cubes.
 Just make sure you check the saltiness of the stock you are using before adding any seasoning to your dish.

 How to Make the Perfect Potato Boulangere?